 - Return on investment: 2 to 6 months only

-- Equivalent: 1 to 2 months of grocery shopping saved each year
+- Equivalent: 1 to 2 months of grocery bills saved every year

-John, 65, testifies: "I was using 4 disposable protections per day at $1.10 each.
-By switching to washables, I save $1,320 per year.
-My $385 investment was paid off in 3 months.
+John, 65, puts it plainly: "I was using 4 disposable products per day at $1.10 each.
+By switching to washables, I save $1,320 a year.
+My $385 investment paid for itself in 3 months.
 I should have done the math earlier!"

 Effectiveness and Absorption of Urinary Protections for Men: Who Really Protects Best?